cortesi/modd/README.md

 A dev tool that runs commands and manages daemons in response to filesystem changes.

+Modd does file change detection right - or at least tries.
+Usefully responding to file system changes is a hairy, knotty, horrible problem, and most tools similar to modd simply don't get it right.
+Modd aims to do the best possible job across all platforms for typical developer work patterns.
+It ignores temporary files, VCS directories, swap files and many other nuisances by default.
+Its detection algorithm waits for a lull in filesystem activity so that events are triggered **after** render or compilation processes that may touch many files.
+Modd tries to do the right thing in corner cases, like receiving file modification notice while previously triggered commands are being run.

+Modd's sister project is [devd](https://github.com/cortesi/devd), a compact HTTP daemon for developers.
+Devd integrates with modd, allowing you to trigger in-browser livereload with modd.

-**Modd has not been released yet - the design is stabilising and I should have version 0.1 out the door soon.**
+**Modd has not been released yet - the design is stabilising and I should have **version 0.1 out the door soon.**

 # Install